shundhammer/qdirstat/doc/DevHistory.md

 - 2020-02-11

-  - Now also showing the exact byte size of all size fields (of 1 kB and above) upon click in the "Details" panel.
+  - Now also showing the exact byte size of all size fields (of 1 kiB and above) upon click in the "Details" panel.
 All clickable fields there are now underlined just like a hyperlink when the mouse hovers above them.